Safeguarding and protection against sexual exploitation and abuse (PSEA)

 - listen to what people are saying,

-communicate more effectively with communities and their own staff,
+- communicate more effectively with communities and their own staff, and

 Tools and resources

-Available in Amharic, Arabic, Armenian, Azerbaijani, Czech, English, French, German, Haitian Creole, Hausa, Hungarian, Igbo, Iraqi Turkmen, Juba Arabic, Kurdish Badini, Kurdish Kurmanji, Kurdish Sorani, Nigerian Pidgin, Oromo, Polish, Romanian, Russian, Slovak, Spanish Latin America, Somali, Swahili, Tigrinya, Ukrainian, and Yoruba.
+Available in Amharic, Arabic, Armenian, Azerbaijani, Balochi, Bengali, Czech, English, French, German, Haitian Creole, Hausa, Hungarian, Igbo, Juba Arabic, Iraqi Turkmen, Kurdish Badini, Kurdish Kurmanji, Kurdish Sorani, Nigerian Pidgin, Oromo, Pashto, Pemon, Polish, Punjabi, Romanian, Russian, Slovak, Spanish Latin America, Sindhi, Somali, Swahili, Tigrinya, Turkish, Ukrainian, Urdu, Warao, Wayuu, and Yoruba.

 How to use the glossary and make it available offline: